kartik-v/strength-meter/README.md

 _string_ the CSS class for displaying the verdict.
 Defaults to `kv-verdict`.

 #### containerClass
-_string_ the CSS class for displaying the verdict.
+_string_ the CSS class for wrapping the whole widget.
 Defaults to `kv-password`.

 #### inputClass
 _string_ the CSS class for displaying the password input.
 Defaults to `form-control`.